A 7-year-old Guatemalan girl died last week, hours after she was taken into Border Patrol custody, the Department of Homeland Security said.

-Congressman Joaquin Castro, D-Texas, said late Thursday in a statement he was “devastated by reports that a seven-year-old girl who was taken into Customs and Border Patrol custody died of dehydration and exhaustion.
+US Rep. Joaquin Castro, D-Texas, said late Thursday in a statement he was “devastated by reports that a seven-year-old girl who was taken into Customs and Border Patrol custody died of dehydration and exhaustion.
 I’ll be asking for a full investigation by the Inspector General and Congress into the conditions and circumstances that led to her death.”

-“We can do better as a nation,” said Castro, a member of the House Foreign Affairs and House Intelligence Committees.
+“We can do better as a nation,” said Castro, a member of the House Foreign Affairs and House Intelligence committees.

 ‘Worst possible outcome’

-Cynthia Pompa, advocacy manager for the ACLU Border Rights Center, in a statement called for “a rigorous investigation into how this tragedy happened and serious reforms to prevent future deaths.”
+In a statement, Cynthia Pompa, advocacy manager for the ACLU Border Rights Center, called for “a rigorous investigation into how this tragedy happened and serious reforms to prevent future deaths.”

 “This tragedy represents the worst possible outcome when people, including children, are held in inhumane conditions,” the statement said.
 “Lack of accountability, and a culture of cruelty within CBP have exacerbated policies that lead to migrant deaths.
 In 2017, migrant deaths increased even as the number of border crossings dramatically decreased.”